VidhiRambhia/synergy/README.md

 This project has been developed as a part of the course Open Source Technologies, Semester IV, Second Year Computer Engineering, Veermata Jijabai Technological Institute, Matunga. <br>
-Background illustra tion for the website by: Indranil Ujagare (BlueDesigns). <br>
 The repository is currently maintained by :

 Ms. Nidhee Kamble (nidheekamble)<br>